What are Varicose Veins

 For many people varicose and spider veins do not cause pain and are of cosmetic concern only.
 However, others experience moderate to severe pain, throbbing, achiness, heaviness, itching and burning from the condition.
 Long periods of sitting or standing often increase these symptoms.

-Homeopathic medicines stand at the top of the list for many to treat varicose veins.
-They not only help to clear the symptoms but help eradicate the tendency to develop the condition.
+Homeopathic medicines stand at the top of the list for the best treatment for varicose veins.
+Varicose veins natural treatments not only help to clear the symptoms but help eradicate the tendency to develop the condition.

 Prevalence of Varicose Veins